iterative/dvc.org/content/docs/user-guide/how-to/undo-adding-data.md

 # Undo Adding Data

-There are situations where you `dvc add` a data file and want DVC to stop tracking that file.
+There are situations where you want to stop tracking data added previously.
 Follow the steps listed here to undo `dvc add`.

 Let's first add a data file into an example <abbr>project</abbr> using `dvc add`, which creates a `.dvc` file to track the data: